aliabbas299792/journals/js/js.md

 You can use the syntax `delete objectX.propertyName` to delete that specific property from an object.

+`delete` is also more than 50x slower than using

 You can do `propertyName in objectX` to check if the property `propertyName` is in the object `objectX`, it evaluates to `true` or `false`.

 You can iterate over the properties of an object by using a `for...in` loop: